pvcraven/web-development-class/source/semester_1/01_HTML/02b_view_file_extensions/view_file_extensions.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/LukHWurpjAc" frameborder="0" allowfullscreen></iframe>

-For Windows 7, to show file extensions, open up your computer's control panel.
-Find the selection for "Folder Options.""
-Click the "View" tab, and then unselect the option for "Hide extensions for known file types.""

-For Windows 8 and 10, bring up a file explorer by hitting the Windows-E key.
+For Windows 10, bring up a file explorer by hitting the Windows-E key.
 Then click the "view" tab and make sure “File name extensions” has been checked.

 .. image:: win_10.png